petuum/autodist/docs/usage/tutorials/getting-started.md

 And just like that, our single-GPU code can run on multiple GPUs.

-Thanks for reading, and have fun with AutoDist!
+Thanks for reading and have fun with AutoDist!